kevinarpe/win32-python3-global-password-helper/README.md

 Are you forced to use Microsoft Windows?

-Are you forced to remember numerous shared passwords?
+Are you forced to remember many shared passwords?

 This app will help you.